chasejjw/Instagram/README.md

 ## Credits

-List an 3rd party libraries, icons, graphics, or other assets you used in your app.
+3rd party libraries, icons, graphics, or other assets used in Instagram.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library

 ## Notes

-Describe any challenges encountered while building the app.
+I had trouble implementing a segue from the posts on the homescreen to the detail view.
+Initially I was using a button overlaying the image, but ultimately decided to use the cell as a button.

 ## License